-If you determine that NitroPack caches a lot of pages that rarely get traffic, an easy way to optimize your cache size is to reduce the number of optimized pages by supplying a separate Sitemap XML containing only your high traffic pages.
+If you determine that NitroPack caches a lot of pages that rarely get traffic, an easy way to optimize your cache size is to reduce the number of optimized pages by supplying a separate Sitemap XML containing only your high-traffic pages.

-In case that you’re on a free plan, you can exclude specific low-traffic URLs from being optimized as well:
+In case you’re on a free plan, you can exclude specific low-traffic URLs from being optimized as well:

-- Go to your “General Settings” panel;
+- Go to your “Caching" settings;

 - Enable “Excluded URLs”;